maryamnoorfatima/LinearRegressionWithMLflow/README.md

 ## How to Run

-python train_model.py
+  - python train_model.py
-  - Launch MLflow UI to view results
+Launch MLflow UI to view results

-mlflow ui
+   -mlflow ui
 Then go to http://127.0.0.1:5000 in your browser.